 The use of accumulators is very dependent on the application.
 The Copeland Scroll compressor's inherent ability to handle liquid refrigerant during occasional operating flood back situations make the use of an accumulator unnecessary in standard designs such as condensing units.
 Applications such as heat pumps with orifice refrigerant control that allow large volumes of liquid refrigerant to flood back to the compressor during normal steady operation can dilute the oil to such an extent that bearings are inadequately lubricated, and wear will occur.
 In such a case an accumulator must be used to reduce flood back to a safe level that the compressor can handle.
 Heat pumps designed with a TXV to control refrigerant during heating may not require an accumulator if testing assures the system designer that there will be no flood back throughout the operating range.
-The accumulator oil return orifice should be from 0.040 to 0.055 inches (1 - 1.4mm) in diameter depending on compressor size and compressor flood back results.
+To test for flood back conditions and determine if the accumulator or TXV design is adequate, please see the section entitled Application Tests.
+The accumulator oil return orifice should be from .040 to .055 inches (1 -1.4mm) in diameter depending on compressor size and compressor flood back results.
 A large-area protective screen no finer than 30x30 mesh (0.6mm openings) is required to protect this small orifice from plugging.
 Tests have shown that a small screen with a fine mesh can easily become plugged causing oil starvation to the compressor bearings.
-The size of the accumulator depends upon the operating range of the system and the amount of subcooling and subsequent head pressure allowed by the refrigerant control.
+The size of the accumulator depends upon the operating range of the system and the amount of sub cooling and subsequent head pressure allowed by the refrigerant control.
 System modeling indicates that heat pumps that operate down to and below 0°F (-18°C) will require an accumulator that can hold around 70% to 75% of the system charge.
 Behavior of the accumulator and its ability to prevent liquid slugging and subsequent oil pump-out at the beginning and end of the defrost cycle should be assessed during system development.
 This will require special accumulators and compressors with sight tubes and/or sight glasses for monitoring refrigerant and oil levels.

+2.13.
 Charge Compensators